 A Monroe County deputy received minor injuries early Saturday morning after a man drove into his patrol car multiple times.

-The deputy was dispatched to a home in the 1800 block of Charlie Benson Road at about 1:11 a.m. in response to a civil disturbance.
+The deputy was dispatched to a home in the 1800 block of Charlie Benson Road about 1:11 a.m. for a civil disturbance.
 When he arrived, he saw 24-year-old Michael J. Thurman walking around a mobile home, according to a Monroe County Sheriff’s Office news release.

 Thurman got into a Ford Explorer and drove in reverse, striking the patrol car on its front end.
 He then circled the patrol car and struck it again, according to the release.

-The sheriff’s office later found that Thurman had struck a neighbor’s pick-up and two other trailer homes, causing “significant damage,” according to the release.
+Deputies later found that Thurman had struck a neighbor’s pickup and two other trailer homes, according to the release.